 Tom Kha Gai is a traditional chicken and coconut soup from Thailand.
 The recipe calls for many delicious spices that give the soup its characteristic mix of hot, tart, and umami flavors.

-There are many variations to Tom Kha soup and this recipe is my take on the classic.
-The recipe calls for a lot of ingredients and spices that make the soup so rich and flavorful.
-Follow the recipe below for the first time and then adjust it to your taste if needed.
+There are many variations to Tom Kha soup, and this recipe is my take on the classic.
+The recipe calls for many ingredients and spices that make the soup so rich and flavorful.
+Follow the recipe below for the first time, and then adjust it to your taste if needed.

 Health Benefits of Lemongrass

 Lemongrass is a seductive aromatic herb.
-In addition to its lemony and peppery sent and taste that works beautifully in many savory dishes (and this soup in particular), lemongrass is a truly medicinal herb.
-For instance, people traditionally used it to reduce fever, get rid of headaches and other tension pains like muscle spasms or backaches.
+In addition to its lemony and peppery scent and taste that works beautifully in many savory dishes (and this soup in particular), lemongrass is a truly medicinal herb.
+For instance, people traditionally used it to reduce fever and relieve headaches and other tension pains like muscle spasms or backaches.
 It can also improve a wide variety of digestive problems.
-It boosts immune system functioning and help treat infections due to its strong antiseptic qualities.
+It boosts immune system functioning and helps treat infections due to its strong antiseptic qualities.

 Health benefits of cilantro

-Did you know that cilantro and coriander are the same plant?
-We typically refer to the green tops as cilantro and we call the seeds – coriander.
-Usually, people either love or detest the herb and apparently, it’s your genes that make that decision for us.
-If you don’t like cilantro you can just omit it.
-If you enjoy cilantro, don’t be shy – use lots of cilantro, because it will help you digest rich meals like Tom Kha soup.
+Did you know that cilantro and coriander are one plant?
+We typically refer to the green tops as cilantro, and we call the seeds – coriander.
+Usually, people either love or detest the herb, and apparently, it’s your genes that make that decision for us.
+If you don’t like cilantro, you can omit it.
+If you enjoy cilantro, don’t be shy – use lots of cilantro because it will help you digest rich meals like Tom Kha soup.
 We call this herb a carminative for its ability to promote digestion and reduce bloating and gas.

 Tom Kha Soup